Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 * Virtuality:
   * Data-Driven Logic Loops: -10% to empire size from pops from -15% and +115% empire size from planets from +100%
   * Clustered Capacity: +150% resources from jobs from +175%

-### Boosts
 * Aptitude:
   * Finisher: +15% leader experience
   * The Empire Needs You: -30% leader cost from -25%
   * Psychological Profiling: -30% leader upkeep from -25%
   * Specialist Training: +2 leader pool size from +1
 * Politics:
   * Finisher: +20% diplomatic weight from +10% diplomatic weight
   * Gravitas: -30% resolution cost from -25% and +3% diplomatic weight per envoy level from +2.5%
   * Extraordinary Powers: -30% veto / emergency measures cooldown from -25%

 Changed:
 * Espionage: Operations were not correctly being reduced in difficulty by 4